 Mr. Mazzotta is a graduate of Siena College and Albany Law School.
-Mr. Mazzotta also is a Certified Public Accountant.
+Mr. Mazzotta also was a Certified Public Accountant.
 He was admitted to the New York State Bar in 1987 and is now retired from the practice of law.

-Mr. Mazzotta’s practice is concentrated in the commercial real estate development, commercial leasing, joint venture developments, commercial transactions, estate planning, mergers and acquisitions, corporate and tax areas.
-He has substantial experience handling a variety of complex real estate transactions and joint venture commercial developments, and estate planning matters, and has represented clients in numerous business acquisitions and sales involving varied industries.
+Mr. Mazzotta’s practice was concentrated in commercial real estate development, commercial leasing, joint venture developments, commercial transactions, estate planning, mergers and acquisitions, corporate and tax areas.
+He has substantial experience handling a variety of complex real estate transactions and joint venture commercial developments, and estate planning matters, and represented clients in numerous business acquisitions and sales involving varied industries.

-Mr. Mazzotta is a member of the Albany County and New York State Bar Associations (Member, Sections on Real Estate and Taxation) and the American Bar Association (Member, Real Estate and Taxation).
+Mr. Mazzotta was a member of the Albany County and New York State Bar Associations (Member, Sections on Real Estate and Taxation) and the American Bar Association (Member, Real Estate and Taxation).

-Mr. Mazzotta also is admitted to practice before the United States District Court for the Northern District of New York and the United States Tax Court.
+Mr. Mazzotta also was admitted to practice before the United States District Court for the Northern District of New York and the United States Tax Court.

-Mr. Vagianelis received his preparatory education from Colgate University, 1994, A.B.
+Mr. Vagianelis, Managing Partner, received his preparatory education from Colgate University, 1994, A.B.
 (Cum Laude), and received his law degree from Albany Law School of Union University, 1996, J.D.
 (Cum Laude).
 He was admitted to practice in New York State and the United States District Court, Northern District of New York in 1997.
 Mr. Vagianelis is a member of the American Bar Association, New York State Bar Association (Real Property Law, Municipal Law and Business Law Sections), New York State Association For Affordable Housing, Albany County Bar Association and New York State Government Finance Officers’ Association.

 Mr. Vagianelis concentrates his practice in the areas of real estate finance and development, municipal finance and general business law with a special emphasis on mortgage financing and letter-of-credit enhancement for affordable housing transactions, including tax-exempt bond transactions and Freddie Mac multi-family financings and other government subsidized mortgage lending programs.